Affan60/SD-IMM-code-for-hydrodynamic-estimation-using-Lagrangian-sensor/README.md

 # SD-IMM-code-for-hydrodynamic-estimation-using-Lagrangian-sensor
+This repository contains:
+1- The data of multiple Eulerian sensors mounted at actual irrigation channel and GPS position data of a Lagrangian sensor floating in the irrigation channel.
-This repository contains the multiple Eulerian sensors data, a Lagrangian sensor GPS positions data and code for State dependent interacting multiple models (SD-IMM) with Kalm filters.
+2- code for state dependent interacting multiple models (SD-IMM) with Kalman filter.